seanpm2001/seanslifearchive_images_jewels_-android_game-/README.md

 I started playing the game again in September 2020 during my 2020 Cannon Beach Vacation.
 My current goal is to max out the score in zen mode.
 As of November 7th 2020, I am 45.22% to the goal, with a score of 4522420.
 I am hoping an extra digit doesn't get added once I reach a score of 9999990.

+I continued to play for over half a month, finally retiring on January 18th 2021 (although the last session was on January 17th 2021) I had to quit, as it didn't seem applicable anymore, and my old device was getting too damaged to keep going.

 ***

 ## Wiki